cnburger/NAVIS/README.md

 - Make sure that the images are in the "Ïmages" file, there should be 7 images.
 - There should be an empty folder called "Videos", this is where the animation video will be saved to.
 - Make sure that there is  file called "FFmpeg", were the FFmpeg files was extraxted to.
 This folder should have the following within it: "bin","doc", "presets, "LICENSE", "README".

+# Running the script
+- Open in your favourite Python editor and run the script from its location
+- Open cmd and run it with Python